ibm-cloud-docs/log-analysis/provision_hipaa.md

 ## Step 2.
 Provision your {{site.data.keyword.la_full_notm}} instances with the HIPAA service plan
 {: #compliance_hipaa_provision}

-### Step 2.1.
-Enable the HIPAA service plan in your account
-{: #compliance_hipaa_provision_plan}

-To have access to the HIPAA plan in your account, you must contact {{site.data.keyword.IBM_notm}}.
-[Open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).
-You need to accept a BAA with LogDNA prior to having access to this plan.

 The HIPAA plan allows a maximum of 25 team members per instance.
-{: important}

 If you need to grant permissions to more than 25 users, [open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).

-### Step 2.2.
-Provision instances of the service in your account
-{: #compliance_hipaa_provision_provision}
+{: note}

 Choose any of the following methods to provision an instance of the {{site.data.keyword.la_full_notm}} service:
 [Provisioning an instance through the Observability dashboard](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision#provision_ui)